 Tunnelville Cliffs State Natural Area

-Along the east branch of the Kickapoo River in Vernon County sit multiple spectacular MVC-protected properties, including Tunnelville Cliffs State Natural Area and the adjacent Kings Point Farm Tract.
+Along the east branch of the Kickapoo River in Vernon County sit multiple spectacular Conservancy-protected properties, including Tunnelville Cliffs State Natural Area and the adjacent Kings Point Farm Tract.

 Mississippi Valley Conservancy permanently protected Tunnelville Cliffs in May 2005.
 The DNR designated the site as a State Natural Area in 2006.
 Among the many noteworthy features of Tunnelville Cliffs State Natural Area are east facing Cambrian sandstone cliffs with seepages at the base, the Kickapoo River and an associated wetland, a small goat prairie, wooded ridges and a hilltop with a fantastic overlook of the valley.
 This is a great property to visit any time of the year with wildflowers and sand hill cranes in the spring, the lush greenness of summer, changing colors of fall, and icicles on the cliffs to see in the winter.